DDC-Development/DigitalSledgehammer/README.md

 # Next planned function

-The next feature that is planned to be added to Digital Sledgehammer is: ``.
+The next feature that is planned to be added to Digital Sledgehammer is: `a directory system`.
 Note that this may not always be the next feature, as emergency patches and other things may not always be planned.

 # You Will Need (Compiling)
 - A Linux Computer